Orlando Magic: Television

 The current television announcing team for the Orlando Magic is play-by-play announcer David Steele and color analyst Jeff Turner.
-Kendra Douglas reports in with the as well.

 Turner played for the Magic from its inaugural 1989 season to 1996.
+Kendra Douglas reports as well.
 Paul Kennedy and Dante Marchetelli serve as courtside reporters, while Marchetelli, former coach Brian Hill, and former Magic player Nick Anderson host the pre-game, halftime and post-game shows.
-Television broadcasts were split in 2007–08 between Fox Sports Florida and Sun Sports (later Fox Sports Sun, currently FanDuel Sports Sun).
+Television broadcasts were split in 2007–08 between Fox Sports Florida and Sun Sports (later Fox Sports Sun, currently FanDuel Sports Network Sun).
 In the 18 years before then, broadcasts were split between Sun Sports (formerly known as the Sunshine Network) and local television stations, originally WKCF and, later, WRBW.

 There was a controversy with moving broadcasts to Fox Sports Florida since Orlando's largest cable TV provider, Bright House Networks, did not carry the network.
 Pressure increased for the cable provider to pick up FS Florida in time for the 2007–08 NBA season but this did not happen.
 The Magic persisted with airing games on FS Florida into the 2008–09 season despite Bright House's refusal to pick up the channel in all of its affiliates.
 Bright House and FS Florida came to an agreement on January 1, 2009, and began airing the channel as part of its standard cable package.
 However, Bright House airs the channel using a digital signal that only allows customers who own the Digital cable box to receive the channel.
 The customers do not have to pay any additional costs to get the channel with their Digital cable box.

-As of the 2024–25 season, all Magic games are now on FanDuel Sports Florida.
+Magic games were aired on FanDuel Sports Network Florida prior to the 2025–26 season.
+Following the closure of the FanDuel Sports Networks, the Magic announced a deal with Cox Media Group to air games on broadcast television beginning in the 2026–27 season.
+Most games will air on WRDQ, with sister ABC affiliate WFTV showing select games.
+Outside of Orlando, Gray Media stations will broadcast Magic games on its stations in Gainesville, Panama City and Tallahassee; most games will air on 365BLK subchannels in those markets.